 Over the past couple of years developing games at RPI, and participating in various internships and part-time jobs while in school, I have walked away with several important leadership lessons.
 I’ve found that a key component to the success of any project is to make a plan, and then plan for it to change!
-This has been true in projects that I have led, as well as my experience working under Project Managers and Producers at various companies I have worked at.
+This has been true in projects that I have led, as well as my experience working under project managers and producers at the various companies I’ve worked for.

 - Things happen.
 Managers need to be receptive to the needs of their team, while also being firm about deadlines and expectations.
 Constantly reassessing the scope and adjusting as needed is incredibly important to do as a game developer.